afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 More information at [Open source Hardware Association](https://www.oshwa.org/faq/#usb-vendor-id)

+**This project features an USB implementation** using the existing PID (product identifier) and VID from your DevKit manufacturer, which you should not change in the source code.

 As a result, you are not allowed to use this project outside of your personal sphere.
 You are not allowed to exhibit the USB logo nor any other licensed material from the USB-IF.

-Derivative works should obtain a different VID.

-**This project does not feature an USB implementation right now**.
-However, it is prepared for that.

 ### Bluetooth